 Here’s how to quickly create a Jekyll website:

 But it’s just as easy to create graphically more advanced websites:

 The advantages and disadvantages of Jekyll

 While the highly-restricted code base is no obstacle for experienced developers, newcomers will find it difficult to use the website generator.
-In the standard version, Jekyll does not have a graphical user interface, so installation andsetup must be carried out via the command line.
-If you don’t have the necessary knowledge, you are then directed to a third-party site.
+In the standard version, Jekyll does not have a graphical user interface, so installation and setup must be carried out via the command line.
 Jekyll is also clearly inferior to many CMS and website development tools when it comes to the theme selection, since it lacks choice; other tools have hundreds or even thousands of design and layout templates.
 The same is true for the support, which isn’t very developed due to its small community and low distribution.